-Pros/Cons Standard Mileage Rate Regular (Actual Cost) Method Pros Easy to do Fewer records to collect and keep Only need to track miles driven for business purposes May result in a higher deduction, especially if you use your car for work a great deal.
+Pros/Cons Standard Rate Regular (Actual Cost) Method Pros Easy to do Fewer records to collect and keep.
+May result in a higher deduction especially if you use your car for work a great deal.
 Cons Limited to a set rate per mile.
 Takes time to collect all the expenses and you need to hold onto the receipts.
-Must log miles driven for business and personal purposes.

-Regardless of the method you use, you need a simple log recording the number of miles your drove your car for related to business purposes.
-The log should include:
+Regardless of the method you use, you need a simple log with: